OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-08.md

 ## Acts 8:17

-Then Peter and John laid their hands on them, and they received the Holy Spirit.
+So Peter and John lay their hands upon them, and they received the Holy Spirit.

 ## Acts 8:18